Acorns Review 2023: Using Your Spare Change to Invest

-Your Round-Up account is the one that will be monitored for you; choose which transactions you want to round up and invest the change.
-Choose from the most popular banks, including Chase, BoA, Citibank, Wells Fargo, U.S. Bank, USAA, etc. If your bank isn’t listed, just click the “Next” button and type your bank’s name in the search bar.
+Your main Round-Up account is the one you will monitor; choose which transactions you want to round up and invest the change.
+Choose from the most popular banks, including Chase, Bank of America, Citibank, Wells Fargo, U.S. Bank, USAA, etc. If your bank isn’t listed, click the “Next” button and type your bank’s name in the search bar.

 Then you’ll be prompted to log into your bank using your online sign-in credentials.
 Next, click the account you’d like to use in your round-ups.
-You can connect more than one account, if you’d prefer.
+You can connect to more than one account if you’d prefer.

 2. Connect Your Checking Account

-Your checking account is different from your Round-Up account (this was confusing to me at first too) and is the account from which funds are transferred into your Acorns account.
+Your checking account is different from your Round-Up account (this was confusing to me at first, too) and is the account from which funds will be transferred into your Acorns account.
 Connect an existing checking account from the list and sign in using your online credentials, or input your routing and account numbers manually from a different bank.

 It took several minutes for my Chase Bank account to sync using my online ID and password.
 And don’t worry about connecting your banking information, because Acorns encrypts and protects all of the data with bank-level security.